-Employee Business Expenses in content page of articles
+Employee Business Expenses

 You can deduct unreimbursed employee business expenses if both of these are true:

-You’re an employee.
+- You’re an employee.

-You itemize your tax deductions.
+- You itemize your tax deductions.

-Business liability or malpractice insurance premiums -- You can deduct insurance premiums you pay for:
+- Business liability or malpractice insurance premiums -- You can deduct insurance premiums you pay for:

-Protection against personal liability for wrongful acts on the job
+- Protection against personal liability for wrongful acts on the job

-Professional negligence resulting in injury or damage to patients or clients
+- Professional negligence resulting in injury or damage to patients or clients

-Business use of home expenses -- You can deduct part of the operating expenses and depreciation of your home if both of these apply:
+- Business use of home expenses -- You can deduct part of the operating expenses and depreciation of your home if both of these apply:

-You use a part of your home regularly and exclusively for business purposes.
+- You use a part of your home regularly and exclusively for business purposes.

-You're required to work at home for the convenience of your employer.
+- You're required to work at home for the convenience of your employer.

 To learn more, see the Home Office Deduction tax tip.

-Rent paid for business space or equipment you use in your job
+- Rent paid for business space or equipment you use in your job

-Dues to professional societies or a chamber of commerce -- If membership in an organization benefits your job, you can deduct the dues you pay.
+- Dues to professional societies or a chamber of commerce -- If membership in an organization benefits your job, you can deduct the dues you pay.
 This includes organizations like:

-Bar or medical associations
+- Bar or medical associations

-Boards of trade
+- Boards of trade

-Civic or public service organizations like Kiwanis, Lions, or Rotary clubs
+- Civic or public service organizations like Kiwanis, Lions, or Rotary clubs

-Subscriptions to professional journals and trade magazines related to work
+- Subscriptions to professional journals and trade magazines related to work

-Work-related education -- You can deduct the cost of education that either:
+- Work-related education -- You can deduct the cost of education that either:

-Maintains or improves the skills required by your current job
+- Maintains or improves the skills required by your current job

-Is required by your employer
+- Is required by your employer

-Deductible expenses include amounts paid for:
+Deductible expenses include amounts you pay for:

 You can't deduct these expenses if:

-The course isn't related to your job or qualifies you for a new trade or profession.
+- The course isn't related to your job or qualifies you for a new trade or profession.

-You're required to take classes to meet the minimum educational requirements in effect when you first got the job.
+- You're required to take classes to meet the minimum educational requirements in effect when you first got the job.

-Costs of preparing or having a resume prepared
+- Costs of preparing or having a resume prepared

-Postage for mailing resumes or other job-search correspondence
+- Postage for mailing resumes or other job-search correspondence

-Mileage and parking fees
+- Mileage and parking fees

-Travel expenses if the trip’s primary purpose is to look for a new job
+- Travel expenses if the trip’s primary purpose is to look for a new job

-Licenses, regulatory fees, and occupational taxes -- You can deduct the amount you pay each year to your state or local government for licenses and regulatory fees for your:
+- Licenses, regulatory fees, and occupational taxes -- You can deduct the amount you pay each year to your state or local government for licenses and regulatory fees for your:

 You can also deduct an occupational tax if it's both:

-Charged at a flat rate by a locality
+- Charged at a flat rate by a locality

-For the privilege of working or conducting a business in the locality
+- For the privilege of working or conducting a business in the locality

-Medical and eye exams required by your employer
+- Medical and eye exams required by your employer

-Have a useful life beyond 1 year
+- Have a useful life beyond one year

-Cost $100 or more
+- Cost $100 or more

-Phone expenses -- You can deduct the cost of:
+- Phone expenses -- You can deduct the cost of:

-Long-distance calls made for business
+- Long-distance calls made for business

-Phone features you use strictly for business
+- Phone features you use strictly for business

 You can't deduct the base rate of the first phone line into your home.
 You can deduct the cost of a second business line.

-Cost of getting to and from your business destination
+- Cost of getting to and from your business destination

-Meals and lodging while away from home
+- Meals and lodging while away from home

-Cleaning and laundry expenses while away from home
+- Cleaning and laundry expenses while away from home

 To learn more, see the Business Travel Expenses tax tip.

-Transportation expenses -- You can deduct the cost of getting from one workplace to another when you're not traveling away from home.
+- Transportation expenses -- You can deduct the cost of getting from one workplace to another when you're not traveling away from home.
 Figure your car expenses by either:

-Deducting actual expenses
+- Deducting actual expenses

-Using the standard mileage rate
+- Using the standard mileage rate

 To learn more, see the Car and Truck Expenses tax tip.

-Union dues and expenses, including initiation fees
+- Union dues and expenses, including initiation fees

-Work clothes, uniforms, and protective clothing -- You can deduct the cost of protective clothing required in your work, like:
+- Work clothes, uniforms, and protective clothing -- You can deduct the cost of protective clothing required in your work, like:

-Safety shoes or boots
+- Safety shoes or boots

 If you're required to wear a uniform for your job, you can deduct the costs of the uniform and its care, like: